RavinSG/obsidian-cyber/Data Governance.md

 ### Data protection officers (DPOs)

-Data protection officers are responsible for monitoring the internal compliance of an organisation’s data protection procedures.
+Data protection officers are **responsible for monitoring the internal compliance of an organisation’s data protection procedures**.
 These individuals advise the security team on the obligations required by the organisation's data protection standards and procedures.
 They also conduct assessments to determine whether or not the security measures in place are properly protecting the data as necessary.
 DPOs are notified when set standards or protocols have been violated.

+### Data stewards

+Data stewards are individuals who *carry out the intent of the data controller* and are delegated responsibility from the controller.